-Jane Kim, an artist, science illustrator, and founder of INK-DWELL Studio, creates art to catalyze love, awareness, and protection of the natural world.
+Jane Kim, artist, science illustrator, and founder of Ink-Dwell, creates art to catalyze love, awareness, and protection of the natural world.
 Her Migrating Mural project is a series of murals painted along migration corridors shared by people and endangered animals.

 The first Migrating Mural showcases Sierra Nevada bighorn sheep.
 Jane has already started work on a series of four murals along California’s Highway 395, which runs in the shadow of Sierra bighorn’s home range.
 By bringing a rare and magnificent animal into the public eye, Jane hopes to aid in raising the funds needed to remove the animal from the endangered species list within a decade and to generate community support that will help protect Sierra Nevada bighorn sheep forever.
 She says, “Many residents of the Eastern Sierra have never seen their majestic neighbors.
 Just creating a visual connection with these animals is a simple but powerful first step.”